We’ve all heard of the Arctic Circle, but do you know what is it? Is it a real circle? And if so, where is the Arctic Circle on the map?

 What degree is the Arctic Circle?

-The most generally quoted position for the Arctic Circle is 66.6° N, but as we’ve seen above this is not an exact measurement.
+Its generally quoted location is 66.6° N, but as we’ve seen above this is not an exact measurement.

 However, it’s easier to remember than the exact measurement so has been recognised by popular culture as the mark of the Arctic Circle.